Year 2- Superstars!

 Our aim at Greenwood is to provide quality learning for children both at home and at school.

-Each week, your child's class teachers will be uploading a weekly remote learning timetable (similar to the ones that were uploaded during lockdown) to provide children who are isolating at home with the best possible teaching and learning resources to support their continued learning at home.
+Each week, your child's class teachers will be uploading a weekly remote learning timetable to provide children at home with the best possible teaching and learning resources to support their continued learning at home.

 What does school look like now for our children?